 Making matcha latte at home is actually very easy.
 All you need is to just follow the simple steps in our matcha latte recipe, and a little patience to heat up the milk.
 If you have a milk frothing machine or milk steamer, this matcha latte recipe is even easier!
 After repeated experiments, we settled on this ratio of matcha, milk and sweetener to create a matcha latte that is smooth, just a tad sweet, and most importantly, has a great matcha flavor.

 Looking for other versions of matcha latte?

 Visit our matcha latte resource hub to view them all.

 We get this question all the time.
 Our best matcha for latte blends are either our Superior Ceremonial Matcha or the Organic Ceremonial Matcha.
 These are incredibly versatile blends that allow you to make an affordable matcha latte with reduced levels of sweetener.
 Just note that the Organic Ceremonial Matcha has an overall lighter matcha taste and go better with alternative milks.
 Our Superior Ceremonial Matcha pairs best with regular cow’s milk.

-You can also use any of our other ceremonial grade matcha blends to make lattes, but it can get very costs very quickly.
+You can also use any of our other ceremonial grade matcha blends to make the matcha latte, but it can get costly very quickly.
 Most of the nuanced flavors will also be lost amidst the milk and sweetener.
 It is possible to use our Creative Culinary to make matcha lattes, but we discourage this.
 You may end up adding more sugar and/or milk to balance the more pronounced bittersweet taste of our Creative Culinary Matcha.